 Question: Pluto has a surface pressure over 10,000 times less than Earth, it has a atmosphere consisting of 98 percent Nitrogen.
 It has been determined Pluto is losing Nitrogen from its atmosphere at a rate in the order of tons per hour, yet we have nitrogen glaciers.
 Where does all the nitrogen come from?Could cometary impacts be replenishing the nitrogen directly or possibly excavating enough nitrogen ices for replenishment?
 It could also be enough residual heat internal to Pluto and geologic activity is releasing nitrogen from within Pluto itself.
 As more data from New Horizons is downloaded we may find out.

 Pluto is the second most contrasty body in the Solar System (after Iapetus).

-There has recently been considerable controversy about the classification of Pluto.
+There has been controversy about the classification of Pluto.
 It was classified as the ninth planet shortly after its discovery and remained so for 75 years.
 But on 2006 Aug 24 the IAU decided on a new definition of "planet" which does not include Pluto.
 Pluto is now classified as a "dwarf planet", a class distinct from "planet".
 While this may be controversial at first (and certainly causes confusion for the name of this website) it is my hope that this ends the essentially empty debate about Pluto's status so that we can get on with the real science of figuring out its physical nature and history.

 Pluto has been assigned number 134340 in the minor planet catalog.